GoogleCloudPlatform/professional-services/tools/gce-google-keys-to-cmek/README.md

 The script uses Google [Application Default Credentials](https://cloud.google.com/docs/authentication/production).

-If further automation is required, e.g. running the process for multiple GCP instances, the `migrate_instance_to_cmek` function is a good starting point and it takes the same parameters as the command-line interface.
+If further automation is required, e.g. running the process for multiple GCP instances, you can modify the `main.py` script.
+The [`migrate_instance_to_cmek`](https://github.com/GoogleCloudPlatform/professional-services/blob/main/tools/gce-google-keys-to-cmek/main.py#L99) function is a good starting point.
+It takes the same parameters as the command-line interface.